duncanlang/Letterboxd-Extras/README.md

 # letterboxd-extras

-An add-on for FireFox that adds some additional features.

-# Features
-- Pulls movie scores from IMDb, Rotten Tomatoes, Metacritic, and CinemaScore (if available)
+A browser add-on that adds additional features to Letterboxd including displaying ratings from IMDb, Rotten Tomatoes, Metacritic, and Cinemascore.

+## Features
-- Adds links to Rotten Tomatoes and BoxOfficeMojo
+-Displays ratings from IMDb, Rotten Tomatoes, Metacritic, and CinemaScore (when available) -Adds links to Rotten Tomatoes, Metacritic, and BoxOfficeMojo -Adds MPAA rating
-- Adds film rating, next to the year
-- Adds the full US release on hover of the release year
-- Adds budget and box office numbers to the details tab (if available)
+-Adds the full US release date on hover of the release year -Adds the budget and box office numbers in the details tab (when available)